SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/04-HTCondor-Submitting.md

 HAS_MODULES = false
 OSGVO_OS_STRING = "RHEL 6"
 ~~~

+HTCondor takes a list of classads from jobs and from compute nodes and then
+tries to make the classads with job requirements with the classads with compute
+node capabilities.
+When the two match, HTCondor will run the job on the
+compute node.

+## A Basic OSG Job ##

 You can make use any of these attributes to limit where your jobs go.
 The following
 is a fairly complete OSG job which you can use when getting started on OSG.
 Note